+cedure is a considerable step forward in the Community's decision-making process.

 The procedure is different in the case of the binding legal instruments of the ECSC, the general decision and the ECSC recommendation.
 The main difference from the scheme laid down in the Rome Treaties lies in the role of the Commission and the Council.
 The ECSC Treaty gives the power to adopt these instruments not to the Council but to the Commission.
-In certain specified cases they require the Council's assent, and of course this does then enable the Council to block Commission measures.
-Before the Commission finally adopts a text it must, in certain cases laid down by the ECSC Treaty, consult Parliament and the 'Consultative Committee' which that Treaty establishes.
+In certain specified cases they require the Council's assent, and of course this does then enable the Council to block

+SOURCES OF COMMUNITY LAW

+Treaty law

+Primary legislation

+(Treaties

+establishing the Communities,

+Annexes and Protocols,

+amendments to the Treaties,

+Treaties of Accession)